gradle/gradle/subprojects/docs/src/docs/release/notes.md

     }

 Gradle will query the Plugin Portal for the implementation details of the specified plugins.
-The Plugin Portal's plugin browsing interface provides copy/paste friendly snippets.
+The Plugin Portal's plugin [browsing interface](https://plugins.gradle.org) provides copy/paste friendly snippets.

+All plugin authors are encouraged to submit their plugins for inclusion in the Plugin Portal.
+Submission instructions can be found [on the Plugin Portal site](https://plugins.gradle.org/submit).

 Many enhancements and features are planned for both the Plugin Portal and plugins in general.
 The new `plugins {}` block is not yet a complete replacement for the existing `apply()` method that is used to apply plugins.